pettiross/pettiross/README.md

 I took the [Tableau](https://tableau.com/) Product Design team from four people in a single office to a team of 40 working in a 1,000+ person product org across four time zones.
 We got to help Tableau go through hypergrowth, have an IPO, and build to $1 billion in revenue.

-## I help product designers be successful partners with PMs and engineers.
+## I help product designers partner successfully with Product and Engineering.

 I believe designers can do their best work when they understand the business and the technology that powers it.
 I've shipped cool stuff using full-stack knowledge of ML/AI, hardware/software integration, and coding frameworks at Microsoft, Tableau, three startups,